PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models: Related Work

-For texture generation tasks, it is essential that the generated texture strictly conforms to the given geometry; otherwise, the texture would appear unrealistic when back-projected onto the mesh surface.
-Accordingly, many texture generation approaches integrate spatially aligned control images -- such as depth maps -- into the image synthesis process to ensure geometric fidelity.
-For diffusion-based models, ControlNet \cite{ControlNet23} uses a trainable copy of the diffusion U-Net encoder \cite{UNet15} to encode the control image, adding its features to those of the original network.
-Other methods propose lighter-weight adapters \cite{T2IAdapter24, ControlNeXt24, OminiControl24}, unification of various control signals \cite{UniControlNet23, UniControl23, OminiControl24} for improved parameter efficiency and reduced training costs, or the incorporation of cycle consistency to reinforce conditional control \cite{ControlNetPP24}.
-For autoregressive models, ControlAR \cite{ControlAR24} employs a lightweight pretrained vision transformer (ViT), DINOv2-S \cite{DINOv224}, to encode the control image into a token sequence, which is then added token-wise to the image token sequence.
-PIXART-$\delta$ \cite{PIXARTDelta24} adapts the ControlNet \cite{ControlNet23} paradigm to the ViT architecture used in PIXART-$\alpha$ \cite{PIXARTAlpha24} by copying a different set of blocks.
-ControlVAR \cite{ControlVAR24} concurrently generates image and control outputs, enabling multiple tasks such as control-to-image generation via inference-time teacher forcing.
-CAR \cite{CAR24} injects multi-scale control features into the image token map through an additional transformer.
-Our method adapts Infinity \cite{Infinity25}, a next-scale prediction-based autoregressive model, as the backbone for multi-view generation.
-Specifically, we utilize its VQVAE \cite{VQVAE17} encoder to map the control image into multi-scale residual token maps, which are linearly projected and subsequently added to the image token maps at each scale to facilitate fine-grained, spatially aligned control.
-Compared to prior works, our method introduces negligible additional parameters \cite{ControlNet23, PIXARTDelta24, CAR24}, imposes no further computation or memory overhead due to requiring extra attention or token map generation as in \cite{ControlVAR24, OminiControl24}, and eliminates the need for alignment between feature spaces of different pretrained networks \cite{ControlAR24}.
+For texture generation tasks, it is essential that the generated texture strictly conforms to the given geometry: otherwise, the texture appears unrealistic when back-projected onto the mesh surface.
+Accordingly, to ensure geometric fidelity, many texture generation approaches integrate spatially aligned control images, such as depth maps, into the image synthesis process.
+For diffusion-based models, ControlNet~\cite{ControlNet23} uses a trainable copy of the diffusion U-Net encoder~\cite{UNet15} to encode the control image, adding its features to those of the original network.
+Other methods propose lighter-weight adapters~\cite{T2IAdapter24, ControlNeXt24, OminiControl24}, unification of various control signals~\cite{UniControlNet23, UniControl23, OminiControl24} for improved parameter efficiency and reduced training costs, or the incorporation of cycle consistency to reinforce conditional control~\cite{ControlNetPP24}.
+For autoregressive models, ControlAR~\cite{ControlAR24} employs a lightweight pretrained vision transformer (ViT), DINOv2-S~\cite{DINOv224}, to encode the control image into a token sequence, which is then added token-wise to the image token sequence.
+PIXART-$\delta$~\cite{PIXARTDelta24} adapts the ControlNet~\cite{ControlNet23} paradigm to the ViT architecture used in PIXART-$\alpha$~\cite{PIXARTAlpha24} by copying a different set of blocks.
+ControlVAR~\cite{ControlVAR24} concurrently generates image and control outputs, enabling multiple tasks such as control-to-image generation via inference-time teacher forcing.
+CAR~\cite{CAR24} injects multi-scale control features into the image token map through an additional transformer.
+Our method adapts Infinity~\cite{Infinity25}, a next-scale prediction-based autoregressive model, as the backbone for multi-view generation.
+Specifically, we utilize its VQVAE~\cite{VQVAE17} encoder to map the control image onto multi-scale residual token maps, which are linearly projected and subsequently added to the image token maps at each scale to facilitate fine-grained, spatially aligned control.
+Compared to prior works, our method requires a negligible number of additional parameters~\cite{ControlNet23, PIXARTDelta24, CAR24}, imposes no further computation or memory overhead (unlike~\cite{ControlVAR24, OminiControl24} which require extra attention or token map generation), and eliminates the need for alignment between feature spaces of different pretrained networks~\cite{ControlAR24}.
 Consequently, our approach achieves fine-grained control with rapid training convergence and low inference latency.